tikikun/tikikun.github.io/content/posts/the-imminent-rise-of-openrouter-powered-by-the-ai-code-editor/index.md

 ---
-title: "The Imminent Rise of Openrouter: Powered by the Ai Coder Revolution"
+title: "The Imminent Rise of Openrouter: Powered by the AI Code Editor"
 date: 2025-03-08T11:21:30+07:00
 draft: false
 tags: [ai]